 Although the Oberman & Rice law firm is located in Knoxville, TN, our lawyers are available for work throughout Tennessee and the United States.
 As a less expensive alternative to hiring our attorneys on an out-of-town case, we may be retained to consult with a local lawyer so that a client can obtain the benefit of our knowledge as Tennessee DUI attorneys without incurring travel expenses.

-The Knoxville, TN DUI attorneys at the Oberman & Rice law firm do not accept the cases of every potential client that contacts us.
-Before deciding to take your case, we prefer an in-person consultation, during which Mr. Oberman or Ms. Compher-Rice will obtain the necessary facts to evaluate your DUI case.
+The Knoxville, TN DUI/Criminal Defense attorneys at the Oberman & Rice law firm do not accept the cases of every potential client that contacts us.
+Before deciding to take your case, we prefer an in-person consultation, during which the lawyers will obtain the necessary facts to evaluate your DUI or criminal case.
 We will then provide you with an explanation of the relevant law and Tennessee court procedures applicable to your case.
 There is no charge for this initial meeting.

 If our attorneys believe that we may assist you in achieving your goals, the details of the fee agreement will be discussed in detail.
 A written contract will be prepared and your approval obtained before you become obligated to pay any fees on either a criminal or civil case.

 It is unethical for a lawyer to accept a criminal case on a contingency basis (based on whether or not you win the case).
 Therefore, in most cases, our attorneys will attempt to arrange either a retainer, which will be billed against an hourly fee, or a mutually agreed upon payment schedule of a flat rate fee so long as the fees are paid in full before the final disposition of your case.